ESRC TRAINING FUNDS

 All ESRC-funded students are eligible for RTSG.
 This funding source is available to support expenses such as UK fieldwork, attendance of UK and EU conferences and summer schools and other costs deemed to be in direct support of your research.
-Further details on the types of cost covered can be found in the ESRC Training Fund Guidance.
+Further details on the types of cost covered can be found in the Student Handbook.
 Please note you can now use RTSG funding to attend SGSSS events such as advanced training workshops and our Summer School (excluding ticket purchases).
 Any funds used towards SGSSS events will not count towards your notional RTSG allowance of £750 per academic year (full-time students).
 There are no longer set deadlines for RTSG, claims will be processed as they come in throughout the year.

 Overseas Institutional Visits (OIV)

 We encourage students to spend a period of time abroad to take advantage of a wide range of opportunities, enhance employability, and reflect on the impact of the PhD project.
 Visits must be beneficial to the completion of the PhD.
 The allowance represents a paid extension to your course of study for a visit, language training, attendance at relevant seminars or for research specific training, networking etc. not available in the UK.
 It was introduced by ESRC to support and encourage the international engagement of ESRC funded students.